ossf/scorecard/README.md

 1. Visit our latest [release page](https://github.com/ossf/scorecard/releases/latest) and download the correct binary for your operating system
 2. Extract the binary file
-3. Add the binary to your `GOPATH/bin` directory (use `go env gopath` to identify your directory if necessary)
+3. Add the binary to your `GOPATH/bin` directory (use `go env GOPATH` to identify your directory if necessary)

 ### Authentication